 “Can I get my photo taken with you?” they asked.

 Smiling veterans posed with my kids as their gray-haired wives snapped photographs.

-I realized then how much us being there meant to these veterans, and after that I started considering what more we could do.
+Suddenly, I realized just how much us being there meant to these veterans.
+After that, I started considering what more we could do.
 Below is a list of 12 ways you can help your children honor veterans.
 Some of them I’ve done with my older children.
 The rest of the list are things I’m planning on doing once my toddler gets older.

 :: What branch of service were you in?
 What type of work did you perform?

 :: Tell me about a couple of your most memorable experiences.

 :: What is one of the hardest things you faced?